WhaleToast/electron-ai-streaming-hub/README.md

+#IF YOU FOUND THIS.
+BEWARE.
+THIS IS 99% VIBE CODED.
+PURE AI BABY
+I have tested and it works, but everything you see here is made by ChatGPT or Claude.
+I only made some small changes once everything was working.
+Honestly kinda crazy that it even works

 # 🎬 Streaming Launcher for Intel NUC

 A modern, mouse-controlled streaming launcher built with Electron for Arch Linux + Openbox.
 Perfect for converting your Intel NUC into a dedicated streaming box.